I offer an integrated, tailored approach to achieving vibrant health that combines health science and ancient global healing traditions.

 - Supports our body’s ability to restore itself to balance and wellness.

-My services include holistic health planning, energy medicine readings and healing sessions, and mentoring in active meditation.
+My services include holistic health planning, energy medicine healing sessions, and mentoring in active meditation.
 I have been on a holistic health path for over twenty years and believe that our best health is possible only by addressing the whole person.
 These therapies turned my life around and made me healthier and happier.
 After experiencing them, then systematically using them and finally training in them, I hope to share their many benefits with others.

 I see local clients at an office in the south Puget Sound area.
 I also provide services for clients across the U.S. via phone or online video chat (your choice).
 I work best with people who are ready and willing to make changes that move them toward vibrant health.